-Clicking an object lets you examine objects and execute requests on them:
+Clicking on an object lets you examine objects and execute requests on them:

 The objects visible are nodes, services, and agents:

-A Node represents a bare metal server, a virtual machine, a Docker container, or a more specific type such as an Amazon RDS Node.
+A Node can be a bare metal server, a virtual machine, a Docker container, or a more specific type such as an Amazon RDS Node.
 A node runs zero or more Services and Agents, and has zero or more Agents providing insights for it.

-A Service represents something useful running on the Node: Amazon Aurora MySQL, MySQL, MongoDB, etc. It runs on zero (Amazon Aurora Serverless), single (MySQL), or several (Percona XtraDB Cluster) Nodes.
+A Service is generally a database running on the Node: Amazon Aurora MySQL, MySQL, MongoDB, PostgreSQL, etc. It runs on zero (Amazon Aurora Serverless), single (MySQL), or several (Percona XtraDB Cluster) Nodes.
 It also has zero or more Agents providing insights for it.

-An Agent represents something that runs on the Node which is not useful in itself but instead provides insights (metrics, query performance data, etc.) about Nodes and/or Services.
+An Agent is an executable binary, that runs on the Node.
+It is not useful by itself, but instead provides insights (metrics, query performance data, etc.) about Nodes and/or Services.
 An agent always runs on the single Node (except External Exporters), and provides insights for zero or more Services and Nodes.

-Nodes and Services are external by nature – we do not manage them (create, destroy), but merely maintain a list of them (add to inventory, remove from inventory) in
+Nodes and Services are external by nature – we do not manage them (create, destroy), but merely maintain their inventory (add to inventory, remove from inventory) in

 pmm-managed.
 Most Agents are started and stopped by